 - Workshop/study sessions

 The knowledge gained through these sessions will allow you to produce a variety of assignments, such as essays, reports, presentations and leaflets, ect.

 This course is delivered during the day over three days.
 Lessons start at 9:30am until 2:30pm with a half hour lunch break.

 This course is aimed at adults who are over 19 years and wish to progress to Higher Education in various health fields.

-Students who complete the course progress to various fields in nursing, such as:
+Students who complete the course progress to various fields in nursing and in the llied health professional field, such as:

 – Adult nursing